How to buy Take-Two Interactive Software (TTWO) shares in Australia

-Take-Two Interactive Software, Inc (TTWO) is a leading electronic gaming & multimedia business with stocks listed in the US.
-It opened the day at US$173.79 after a previous close of US$174.23.
-During the day the price has varied from a low of USD170.135 to a high of USD173.85.
-The latest price was USD171.88 (25 minute delay).
+Take-Two Interactive Software Inc (TTWO) is a leading electronic gaming & multimedia business with stocks listed in the US.
+It opened the day at US$156.27 after a previous close of US$156.27.
+During the day the price has varied from a low of USD156.27 to a high of USD158.17.
+The latest price was USD157.49 (25 minute delay).
 Take-Two Interactive Software is listed on the NASDAQ.
 All prices are listed in US Dollars.

 How to buy shares in Take-Two Interactive Software

 - Search for Take-Two Interactive Software.
 Find the share by name or ticker symbol: TTWO.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Take-Two Interactive Software.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?